-- GigaVUE-FM fabric manager is a web-based fabric management and orchestration interface that provides a single pane of glass visibility, management, and orchestration of both the physical and virtual traffic that form the UCT-C. - UCT-C Tap is the primary UCT-C module that collects the workload traffic, filters the traffic and tunnels the filtered traffic directly to the tools or through the GigaVUE V Series Nodes.
+- GigaVUE-FM fabric manager is a web-based fabric management and orchestration interface that provides a single pane of glass visibility, management, and orchestration of both the physical and virtual traffic that form the UCT-C. - UCT-C Tap is the primary UCT-C module that collects the workload traffic, filters the traffic, and tunnels the filtered traffic directly to the tools or through the GigaVUE V Series Nodes.
 UCT-C Tap also sends the traffic policy statistics and heartbeats to UCT-C Controller.
-UCT-C Tap should run as a privileged pod. - UCT-C Controller is the management component of UCT-C to control and communicate with UCT-C Tap.
-UCT-C Controller collects the data from UCT-C Taps and sends the collected statistics and heartbeats to GigaVUE-FM.
+UCT-C Tap must run as a privileged pod.